Dark Chocolate and Your Brain

 Although still at a preliminary stage, research investigating the relations between cocoa and cognition shows dose-dependent improvements in general cognition, attention, processing speed, and working memory.
 Moreover, cocoa flavanols administration could also enhance normal cognitive functioning and exert a protective role on cognitive performance and cardiovascular function specifically impaired by sleep loss, in healthy subjects.

-- On sleep deprivation New parents, insomniacs and shift employees will be happy to hear that ingesting cocoa after a night of sleep deprivation counteracted the cognitive impairment effects of a sleepless night.
+New parents, insomniacs, and shift employees will be happy to hear that ingesting cocoa after a night of sleep deprivation counteracted the cognitive impairment effects of a sleepless night.
 Women, in particular, showed strong improvement after consuming cocoa.

 Those individuals, especially older women, who consumed more cocoa flavanols, performed better on the complex cognitive challenges.

 On Regular Consumption